RustFestEU/2017.rustfest.eu/cfp.md

 Read the [Submission Guide](https://cfp.rustfest.eu/guide) and submit.

 In the first instance our CFP selection process is based only on title and abstract.
+To ensure we don't follow our own biases, if someone knows the author behind a specifical proposal, they'll recuse themselves from judging that one in the first instance.

 ## Mentorship

 Rustfest has a Mentorship program.
 You will have a mentor assigned to you for your talk.
 See our [Mentorship Guide](https://cfp.rustfest.eu/mentorship) for details.
 To register as a mentor, just sign up and tick the box in your profile.

-## Ideas
+## Some ideas

 Check out this [Rust Community Talks repository](https://github.com/rust-community/talks) for inspiration.
 Aside from looking at what other people have requested, here are some ideas: